 An example anonymized DNS datasets is our DITL data

-Limited DNS data: Ths dataset consists of Domain Name Systems data that does not directly identify individuals, but that has cannot be combined with other data sources.
+Limited DNS data: this dataset consists of Domain Name Systems data that does not directly identify individuals, but cannot be combined with other data sources.

-Our service enumeration data consists of our efforts to enumeration different Internet services, now includeing:
+Our service enumeration data consists of our efforts to enumeration different Internet services, now including: